 Then there is the question of comfort.
 Babies can only use child bike seats once their neck is strong enough to hold their heads upright, but they can be placed in many infant bike trailers essentially from birth (do check your particular model, though, because some trailers have minimum age restrictions).

-Most child carrying trailers can be used for babies 12 -18 months+.
+Most child-carrying trailers can be used for babies 12-18 months upwards.
 However, do recognise that at the other end of the scale, there are weight restrictions on all trailers.
-So, once your child or children become too heavy, it's time for a tag-along or bike of their own.
+So, once your child or children become too heavy, it’s time for a tag-a-long or bike of their own.

 Once children are old enough to use a child bike seat, there’s another strange phenomenon that invariably happens: they doze off and although there are child bike seats that recline at an angle which are more comfortable, in a trailer children can snooze happily to their heart’s delight.

 Many trailers fit two children side by side so they can chat to each other.
 However, be aware your children are inside the trailer behind you, so you won’t be able to hear them as clearly or check on them as often as if they were sitting in a seat right next to you.
 Looking over your shoulder lots and a bike mirror may help you see if they are asleep, happy or fighting!

 Trailers offer benefits for the rider, too.
 There are no balance or control issues that having the weight of child and seat attached to your bike can cause.
 Because the child or children are underneath a canopy they are dry, and the rider also doesn’t have to worry about whether they’re sticking they arms out to the side or any other clowning around that can happen in a child bike seat.